WeblateOrg/weblate/docs/formats.rst

 Supported formats
 =================

-Weblate supports any format understood by Translate-toolkit, however each format being slightly different, there might be some issues with not well tested formats.
+Weblate supports any translation format understood by Translate-toolkit, however each format being slightly different, there might be some issues with not well tested formats.

 .. seealso:: `Supported formats in translate-toolkit`_